-Camp Internet Connection - VSAT
+Camp Internet Connection - Starlink test

-At EGRIP in 2023, we continue using the satellite communication system, VSAT, which is connected to a geostationary satellite.
-In 2016-2022, the system worked well, and while it was operational, all communications and data traffic was handled through a flat rate package with unlimited data and communications.
-This system will be set up again at EGRIP 2023 during the first week.
-We will also test a Starlink system.
+At EGRIP in 2024, we continue using the satellite communication Starlink which is connected to a global satellite grid.
+In 2023, the system worked well, and while it was operational, all communications and data traffic was handled through a flat rate package with unlimited data and communications.
+This system will be set up again at EGRIP 2024 during the first week.

-Camp Cell phones - VSAT
+Camp Cell phones - Satellite network.